West African bloc sends mission to Niger to negotiate with coup leaders | Law-Order

 "The military option is the very last option on the table, the last resort, but we have to prepare for the eventuality," said Abdel-Fatau Musah, ECOWAS Commissioner for Political Affairs, Peace and Security.
 "There is a need to demonstrate that we cannot only bark but can bite," he told reporters, as regional defence chiefs started a two-day meeting in the Nigerian capital Abuja.

+FOREIGNERS EVACUATED The United States said it was set to evacuate some staff and families from its embassy in Niger even as the mission remains open and senior leadership continues working there.

-France and Italy are evacuating European citizens from Niger amid growing fears of conflict.
+France and Italy have been evacuating European citizens from Niger amid growing fears of conflict.
 The first military planes carrying European nationals landed in Paris and Rome on Wednesday.
-"Yesterday and today, with the help of our French friends, we were already able to fly more than 40 Germans out of Niger," said German Foreign Minister Annalena Baerbock, adding there would be more flights on Wednesday.
+"Yesterday and today, with the help of our French friends, we were already able to fly more than 40 Germans out of Niger," said German Foreign Minister Annalena Baerbock, adding there would be more flights.

 "It is also with this same unity and determination that we, as the European Union, support international efforts to restore constitutional order in Niger," she said.
 France said it had evacuated more than 350 French people so far.